 Energy Efficiency Standard for Social Housing post-2020 (EESSH2) – Consultation Response (24/07/2018)

 EESSH2 proposes a longer term approach to removing poor energy efficiency as a driver for fuel poverty in social housing, and BEFS has responded to these proposals to set a challenging and aspirational target to maximise the number of social rented homes meeting an EPC band B by 2032.

 BEFS submitted information to the Local Government and Communities Committee in response to their call for evidence.
-BEFS comments on the need for additional investment in planning to ensure improved community engagement, the need for regional planning to retain a statutory footing and for planning to have a statutory purpose that aligns with the UN Sustainable Development Goals.
 Member submissions: Archaeology Scotland, Cockburn Association, National Trust for Scotland, CiFA/FAME, RTPI Scotland, IHBC Scotland, RIAS, RICS, Architecture & Design Scotland, AHSS, ALGAO and PAS.
 HES response can be found here.